eliyetres/lt2316-ht19-a2/README.md

 ### RNN network and classifier models

 The recurrent network we designed for this task consists of single GRU layer, which receives as input the sentence embeddings, and returns both the output and hidden states from the GRU.
-We did not define an embedding layer in this network, as we are using the pre-trained Word2Vec embeddings to generate the word vectors, for each word in a given sentence.
+We did not define an embedding layer in this network, as we are using the pre-trained Word2Vec embeddings to generate the word vectors for each word in a given sentence.
 Therefore, the preprocessing involved before feeding a sentence into the network is as follows: get all sentences in the batch, and get the maximum sentence length from this batch.
 For each sentence, replace each word with its associated vector as per the pre-trained embeddings, and for all sentences having a shorter word amount than the maximum sentence length for this batch, pad it with the vector associated with the padding vector (which is a 300-dimensional vector consisting of all zeros), and any unknown words will be replaced by the vector associated with unknown words, which is specified in the config file.

 Two objects of this same recurrent network class are created, with two optimizers.
 The criterion used is Binary Cross Entropy, since the possible labels are either 0 or 1 (`SAME` or `CHANGE`).

 We have defined a single dataloader which returns both sentence batches simultaneously (where the first batch consists of the first sentence of the inputs, and the second batch consists of the second sentence of the inputs).
 The first batch is fed into one object, and the second batch into the other object.
-The hidden states from both these models are combined by concatenating, e.g. if the output is 300-dimensional and there are two outputs, this would result in a 600-dimensional vector, and this is then is fed into the classifier model.
+The hidden states from both these models are combined by concatenating, e.g. if the output is 300-dimensional and there are two outputs, this would result in a 600-dimensional vector, and this is then fed into the classifier model.
 This final model is used for the actual classification.

 Initially two LSTMs were used in the recurrent models, but were changed to GRU since it returns a single hidden state and is easier to deal with.
 Some structural changes were also made from the initial RNN; it was concluded to not be a good idea to have the optimizer and criterion inside the class, as that would make the weights not update properly.

 ### RNN network model with Attention

 This is the alternate architecture we experimented with, as part of the bonus.
 The RNN models are almost identical to the ones in the above setting, except that here we take the output states for concatenation from those networks, instead of the hidden states.
-The classifier model consists of an attention network, which takes these concatenated outputs, applies a softmax on them to get probabilities, and returns a weighted output, which consists of the computed probabilities multiplied with the output vector.
+The classifier model consists of an attention network which takes these concatenated outputs, applies a softmax on them to get probabilities, and returns a weighted output which consists of the computed probabilities multiplied with the output vector.
 This is then fed to a linear model, followed by a Sigmoid (just like in the above setting).

 The idea of adding an attention mechanism to the RNN network is that attention should help the classifier identify which parts of the concatenated output are important for making the prediction.
 Ideally, that should be words that signify a change or sameness, like "My honour.".
 If the first sentence includes these words, it's almost always the same speaker (`SAME`).